-I. University Requirements English Composition (EH 101 and EH 102) World History (HY 101 and HY 102) Natural and Physical Sciences (One course must be a laboratory course; one course must be in the physical sciences and one in the biological Hours 10 10 sciences.)
-Mathematics (The mathematics course must be a primarily quantitative course for which MH 150 or MH 281 is a prerequisite.
-Courses that will meet this requirement are MH 151, MH 160, MH 161, 10 MH 267, MH 282, and QM 274.)
-Literature (Theatre majors should take two courses from EH 253, EH 254, EH 257, EH 258, 5 EH 260, and EH 261.)
-Fine Arts (Theatre majors should take FA 261 or MU 201.)
-10 5 Social Sciences (One of the social science courses must be PO 101 or PO 102; in addition, Theatre majors must take COM 101 and HY 201 or HY 202 to fulfill the social sciences requirements.)
-Computer Literacy (All majors will complete 15 a course in which they become acquainted with basic principles of computer literacy.
-This course may be discipline-based.)
-Total 2 67 II.
-Departmental Liberal Education Requirements Philosophy 201 Fine Arts (FA 261 and MU 201)1 A Foreign Language/Option2 Total 5 5 15 25 III.
-Major Requirements A. Theatre requirements Hours Theatre Appreciation (TH 204) Introduction to Technical Theatre 5 (TH 210, TH 211, and/or TH 212) Acting (TH 341) Scene Design (TH 361) Theatre History and Literature 10 5 5 (TH 431 and TH 432) Theatre Emphasis3 Theatre Elective 10 15 5 Theatre Practicum (TH 220 is required of every major every quarter that he or she is enrolled at AUM.)
-Total 5 60 B. Additional requirements Advanced Expository Writing (EH 305) Literary Criticism (EH 408) Drama course from the English Department 5 5 offerings Total 5 15
+I. University Requirements Hours

+English Composition (EH 101 and EH 102) 10

+World History (HY 101 and HY 102) 10

+Natural and Physical Sciences (One course must be

+a laboratory course; one course must be in the

+physical sciences and one in the biological

+sciences. )

+Mathematics (The mathematics course must be a

+primarily quantitative course for which MH 150

+or MH 281 is a prerequisite.
+Courses that will

+meet this requirement are MH 151, MH 160, MH

+MH 267, MH 282, and QM 274.)
+5

+Literature (Theatre majors should take two

+courses from EH 253, EH 254, EH 257, EH 258,

+EH 260, and EH 261.)
+10

+Fine Arts (Theatre majors should take FA 261

+or MU 201.)
+5

+Social Sciences (One of the social science courses

+must be PO 101 or PO 102; in addition, Theatre

+majors must take COM 101 and HY 201 or HY 20

+to fulfill the social sciences requirements.)
+15

+Computer Literacy (All majors will complete

+a course in which they become acquainted with

+basic principles of computer literacy.
+This 0

+course may be discipline-based.) ····· 6

+Total 67

+II.
+Departmental Liberal Education Requirement ts

+Philosophy 201 5

+Fine Arts (FA 261 and MU 201)'

+A Foreign Language/Option

+Total 25

+τυται ~ J

+III.
+Major Requirements Hours

+A. Theatre requirements

+Theatre Appreciation (TH 204) Introduction toTechnical Theatre 5

+(TH210, TH211, and/or TH 212)

+Acting(TH341)

+Scene Design (TH361) 5

+Theatre History and Literature

+(TH431andTH432)

+Theatre Emphasis

+Theatre Elective

+Theatre Practicum(TH 220 is required of every major every quarter that he or she

+is enrolled atAUM.) .
+8

+Tota 1 63

+B. Additional requirements

+Advanced Expository Writing (EH305) 5

+Literary Criticism (EH408)

+Drama course from the English Department

+offerings

+Tota

-1Select the course not taken to meet the university core.
+Select the course not taken to meet the university core.

-2Liberal Arts students may also benefit from a strongly enhanced literature program.
-Therefore, with the permission of his or her advisor, a student may choose three courses from International Studies 270, 271, 272, 315, 482, and 483 as a substitute for foreign language.
-In no case will a mixture of foreign languages and literature be accepted in this category.
+Liberal Arts students may also benefit from a strongly enhanced literature program.
+Therefore, with the permission of his or her advisor, a student may choose three courses from International Studies 270, 271, 272, 315, 482, and483 as a substitute for foreign language.
+In no case will a mixture of foreignlanguages and literature be accepted in this category.
+Eachstudent willselect an emphasis from the following areas: (1) acting,

-3Each student will select an emphasis from the following areas: (1) acting, (2) directing, (3) design, (4) history/literature/criticism, (5) administration, (6) playwriting, and (7) dance.
-During the junior year, each student in consultation with an advisor will select a three-course sequence from existing courses, selected topic courses, and independent study courses that will explore the student's major area of interest in the manner most beneficial to the student.
+Eachstudent willselect an emphasis from the following areas: (1) acting, (2) directing, (3) design, (4) history/literature/criticism, (5) administration, (6) playwriting, and (7) dance.
+During the junior year, eachstudent inconsultation with an advisor will select a three-course sequence from existing courses, selected topic courses, and independent study courses that will explore the student's major area of interest in the manner most beneficial to the student.